Sri Lankan rupee edges down on thin importer dollar demand; stocks up

-* FABEGE AND CITY OF SOLNA HAVE AGREED ON CONSTRUCTION OF A NEW SCHOOL

-COLOMBO, June 7 The Sri Lankan rupee edged down on Wednesday due to subtle dollar demand from importers and fewer exporter dollar sales, dealers said.
+COLOMBO, June 7 (Reuters) - The Sri Lankan rupee edged down on Wednesday due to subtle dollar demand from importers and fewer exporter dollar sales, dealers said.

 Rupee forwards were active, with spot-next forwards trading at 152.90/95 per dollar, compared with Tuesday's close of 152.88/93.